keirthana/anbox-cloud-docs/reference/deprecation-notices.md

 This document contains a list of deprecation notices for Anbox Cloud and its components.

+## VM images
+*Deprecated in 1.28.0* ; *Unsupported in 1.30.0*

+The VM variant of Anbox images for all versions are deprecated  as of release 1.28.0.
+Use the container based images instead.

 ## Bundles
 *Deprecated in 1.28.0* ; *Unsupported in 1.30.0*